unexpectedjs/unexpected/documentation/api/addType.md

 That is a bit better, let me explain how it works.
-The `inspect` method is called with the value to be inspected, the depth this type should be inspected with, an output the inspected value should be written to and an inspect function that can be used to recursively inspect members.
+The `inspect` method is called with the value to be inspected, the depth this type should be inspected with, an output the inspected value should be written to, and an inspect function that can be used to recursively inspect members.
 The output is an instance of [magicpen](https://github.com/unexpectedjs/magicpen) extended with a number of [styles](https://github.com/unexpectedjs/unexpected/blob/master/lib/styles.js).